ulmert/bobby/README.md

 A + B encoders are used to control the volume for the two sets of sample groups (kick + snare + other / hi-hats).
 Accessing the oscillator parameters, each group can also be tuned individually in addition to applying random repeat and pitch.

 Note that a sample will not be triggered until a note off event has been received for the previous one.
+For "best" results, EG should also be set to Open mode.

 A short demonstration can be viewed here: